-In this week’s podcast, we talk about the best way to determine how much you should be saving as well as the best places to keep all this newly-save money.
+In this week’s podcast, we talk about the best way to determine how much you should be saving as well as the best places to keep all this new money.
 We also answer a listener question about the places and ways we most commonly see people overspend (we’re looking at you daily coffee buyers).

 How much should you be saving?

 A CNN Money article recently said that “roughly half of Americans are saving 5% or less of their incomes, including 18% that are not saving anything, according to a survey from Bankrate.
 Only about a quarter of people are saving more than 10% of their earnings.”

 “Currently, one in seven people are saving more than 15%,” the report showed.

 Saving is easier said than done, which is why McBride suggests making it automatic by having a portion of each paycheck be directly deposited into a savings account and a retirement plan.
 “Saving needs to happen before you pick up your paycheck.”

 Bankrate’s Financial Security Index, which surveyed 1,000 adults in the U.S., also showed consumers are feeling better about their debt and financial situation compared to a year ago, which could actually be bad news for savings accounts.

 “People get frugal fatigue, as the economy improves I think a lot of people will fall back into familiar habits … more spending, more debt, less savings.”